AnalyticJeremy/Databricks_Starter_Project/README.md

 1. What tools did you use to copy the data?
 Why did you choose those tools?
 1. How much data did you copy?
 1. How much does it cost you to store that volume of data?
+1. For this exercise, you performed a one-time move of the data.
+In the real world, these processes would be automated so fresh, raw data can be continually ingested.
+What are some tools you might use for this?

 ## Step 2 - Ingest Raw Data to Bronze Layer

+Now that you have the raw data stored in your lakehouse, you will want to begin the process of cleaning it so that it can be used more easily for analysis.
+For our first step, we will create the Bronze Layer of our lakehouse.
+In this step, we will simply transform the data from individual parquet files into a single [Delta Lake](https://learn.microsoft.com/en-us/azure/databricks/delta/) table.
+We will not need to apply any additional cleansing at this time.
+We are simply copying the data from parquet to Delta.

+When you write the data to your bronze layer, you will want to partition the data.
+Read about big data partitioning and think about which column(s) you will want to use to partition the data.

 The raw data that you copied is in parquet files.
 However, these files were created at different points in time.
 They do not all have the same schema.
 (That is to say that the schema for the data evolves over time.)

-For our bronze data, we want to convert the data into a format that will be easier to use, and we want to combine all of the data into a single, unified Delta table.
-However, since this is the bronze layer, we do not need to apply extensive data cleansing at this time.

-When you write the data to your bronze layer, you will want to partition the data.
-Read about big data partitioning and think about which column(s) you will want to use to partition the data.

 Since the raw data has a variety of schemas, the files must be read in one at a time.
 This requires some slightly advanced coding.
 Therefore, I will provide you with a code template to get you started.